venu-shastri/clean-code-craft/design-smells.md

 ## Smelly Code / Code Smell
 >Code smell is a **recurring micro-structure** in the source code that may indicate the **manifestation of a design problem**
 >A design problem can manifest itself in a program by affecting multiple source code locations.
 Each of these locations are called here smelly code
->Analy the smelly code to identify a design problem.
+>Developer can analyze  the smelly code to identify a design problem.
-There are several types of code smell

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwNjc1MzkzN119
+eyJoaXN0b3J5IjpbLTE5ODQxMjM3NTBdfQ==
 -->